Most voyeurs do not have voyeuristic disorder.

 In voyeurism, it is the act of observing (peeping) that is arousing, not sexual activity with the observed person.
 Voyeurs do not seek sexual contact with the people being observed.
 When voyeurs observe unsuspecting people, they may have problems with the law.

 Voyeurism usually begins during adolescence or early adulthood.
 Some degree of voyeurism is common, more among boys and men but increasingly among women.
 Society often regards mild forms of this behavior as normal when involving consenting adults.
-Viewing sexually explicit pictures and shows, now widely available in private on the internet, is not considered voyeurism because it lacks the element of secret observation, which is the hallmark of voyeurism.
+Privately viewing sexually explicit pictures and shows available on the internet is not considered voyeurism because it lacks the element of secret observation, which is the hallmark of voyeurism.
+However, the miniaturization of surveillance cameras and the widespread use of cell phone cameras have given rise to video voyeurism, which involves the filming of nonconsenting persons disrobing or engaged in sexual activity.
+This activity is increasingly common and is generally considered a crime in most countries.

 When voyeurism is a disorder, voyeurs spend a lot of time seeking out viewing opportunities.
 As a result, they may neglect important aspects of their life and not fulfill their responsibilities.
 Voyeurism may become the preferred method of sexual activity and consume countless hours of watching.